Contact Details

 Mathematics | Children should log on and practise TT Rock Stars 4 times per week.
 All children are expected to be able to fluently recall their times tables by the end of Year 4 and will take the Multiplication Times Table Check in the Summer term.
 Regular practise at home will go a long way in ensuring your child can meet this National Curriculum goal.

-This half-term we are practising the 9 times table.
+This half-term we are practising all times tables in preparation for the Multiplication Check.
 Have a read of the TTRS Parents Guide and the MTC preparation schedule at the bottom of the page.

 Spelling patterns | Our spelling words are updated every other week.
 There will be 6 words based on the spelling pattern of our spelling program.